-Another free method for preventing access to sites is to use the features built into <a href="https://home.com/
+Another free method for preventing access to sites is to use the features built into home broadband routers, with the advantage that it will work on anything connected to your network, not just a selected system.

 The exact steps will vary depending on your router, but generally, the site blocking options are found under Security, and should allow you to enter either a domain name or a keyword - that means you can block general terms as well as exact sites, which offers much more flexibility.